Ayush-projects/Panchayat/README.md

 Steps to Run -

-1. npm run start to start the web socket server (nodeJs is required for the communication)
+1. *npm run start* to start the web socket server (nodeJs is required for the communication)
-2. index.html file is to be served to the client
+2. serve *index.html* file to the client.

 Note:- No authetication, No session storage in database is required.